Mason's 31 lead Minnesota to victory at No. 15 Purdue

+Richard Pitino was thrilled to complete the Pitino family sweep of the Boilermakers and Hoosiers.

+''I think this is a great win,'' Richard Pitino said. ''I don't know when the last time we won here.
+We deserved it, but we had to go out there and take it.
+It was great to play well right away and get our confidence going.''

-WEST LAFAYETTE, Ind.
-(AP) -- Nate Mason scored 31 points, and Eric Curry scored seven of his 10 in overtime as Minnesota upset No. 15 Purdue 91-82 on Sunday.
+Eric Curry scored seven of his 10 in overtime for Minnesota.
 The teams traded baskets to begin the extra period before a Curry basket began an 11-0, victory-clinching run that snapped the Boilermakers' seven-game winning streak.

 Swanigan's layup with 4.6 seconds remaining in regulation tied the game at 73 and forced overtime.
 Dupree McBrayer's 3-point attempt for Minnesota at the buzzer bounced off the rim.